NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Background

-In particular, $p(\mathbf{x}_{t-1} | \mathbf{x}_t)$ should perform unconditional generation, while $\textrm{Pr}(c |\mathbf{x}_{t-1}, \mathbf{x}_{t})$ guides the reverse process to introduce the specified condition $c$.
-Inspired by such guided diffusion models, we treat the introduction of drift to data and workloads as a specific condition, and propose a novel drift-aware data and workload generation framework based on diffusion models.
+Inspired by such guided diffusion models, we treat the introduction of drift to data and workloads as a specific condition, and propose a novel drift-aware data and workload generation framework based on DDPM.
+Our generation process differs from prior work~\cite{DBLP:journals/sigmod/RGPW24} in that we directly inject drift signals into the denoising steps.
+This allows \dbname to generate drifted data controlled by a drift factor with correlation retained.